The Ultimate Guide To B2B Link Building: Strategies For Earning High-Quality Backlinks

 The quality of the links you place can be lower the further removed from your own website they are.

-Tier two links also need to be relevant, but they can be less authoritative.
+Tier two links must also be relevant but can be less authoritative.
 For example, you might place a guest post on a relatively new website in your industry.

 Tier three links can be low-quality.
 Examples include directory links and no-follow links.